 2.4.7.
 Warnings and Potential Project Risks

 If this procedure is not completed, and reviewed (see Procedure EMP09 – Continuous Review) in a timely manner there will be delays in engaging stakeholders and establishing effective environmental management arrangements.
-Any short comings in this could compromise Initial Gate or Main Gate procedures and approvals and result in costly reworks, especially where opportunities to influence design and procurement decisions are missed.
+Any short comings in this could compromise Outline Business Case or Full Business Case procedures and approvals and result in costly reworks, especially where opportunities to influence design and procurement decisions are missed.

 2.5.
 Version Control